Old St. Ferdinand Shrine: The 1840 rectory

 The rectory was home to the Jesuit priests that served St. Ferdinand.
 The first floor consisted of rooms for parish meetings and the second floor was the residential space for the priests.

 The 1888 schoolhouse

 A parish school was constructed in 1888 and a second floor was added in 1889.

 Historic recognition and designation as a shrine

 In 1955 Old St. Ferdinand ceased to be a parish and the boundaries were redrawn.
 The Friends of Old St. Ferdinand, Inc. was established in 1958 to maintain and preserve the historic structures.
 Fire damaged the Church and rectory in 1966 but they were completely repaired and restored.

 Cardinal John Carberry, Archbishop of St. Louis, transferred all buildings and property to the Friends of Old St. Ferdinand in 1978.
 All four buildings were included on the National Register of Historic Places in 1979 as the St. Ferdinand's Shrine Historic District.
-With the canonization of Mother Duchesne in 1988 the Archdiocese of St. Louis designated the historic complex as a shrine to St. Rose Philippine Duchesne.
+With the canonization of Duchesne in 1988, the Archdiocese of St. Louis designated the historic complex as a shrine to St. Rose Philippine Duchesne.